Sofiaa05/OBSIDIAN-NOTES/CollegeShit/3rd SEM/EM.md

 #### Question 3:

 - Describe the role of professional etiquette in fostering positive workplace relationships and organizational culture.
-Provide examples of specific etiquette guidelines that contribute to a respectful and collaborative work environment. remember easy language to learn, understand and remember in exam.
+Provide examples of specific etiquette guidelines that contribute to a respectful and collaborative work environment.
 ##### Role of Professional Etiquette in Workplace

 **Professional etiquette** refers to **polite, respectful, and appropriate behavior** in a professional environment.
 It is **essential for fostering positive workplace relationships and a healthy organizational culture**.